pichsenmeister/barrel-js/README.md

 * **Messages**: Messages are JSON objects.
 They can have any internal structure you like.
 Messages can be received via HTTP/S or through internal dispatchers.
 You just listen and act on messages you care about.
 * **Pattern matching**: Instead of parsing each message or request, you just define which parts of a message you care about.
 * **Service oriented**: You can send messages through services, separating your business logic from message parsing.
 * **Extensibility**: Functionality is expressed as a set of plugins which can be composed together as microservices.
+(TBD)

 ## Install